 So, not only are these volunteers working for free to help build these locations, but they must also pay for their own lodging and other expenses.
-I don’t know what meals are provided during the work but even if the JWs provide them with just a breakfast and lunch, you can see how expensive it would be to volunteer there.
-You need to find a hotel or room for rent, buy your own meals, pay to get to the location, and for everything else you need while working.
+I don’t know what meals are provided during the work, but even if Jehovah’s Witnesses provide them with a breakfast and lunch, you can see how expensive it would be to volunteer there.
+You need to find a hotel or room for rent, buy your own meals, pay to get to the location, and pay for everything else you need while working.

 This free labor arrangement is praised despite the ongoing sale of real estate in New York owned by Jehovah’s Witnesses that is estimated to be worth $1 billion, according to ABC News in New York.
 The cost of the new facilities is estimated at a mere $11.5 million, according to The New York Observer.
 That certainly leaves plenty of room left over to at least pay for temporary housing for the workers helping to build the new facility.

 Lest you think it’s expensive to provide this type of housing on a job site, temporary modular housing is quite commonly used by companies who need to bring in foreign or off-site workers, such as those in the mining, oil rigging, or construction industries.
 These trailers are provided by outside companies, who do all the setting up and tearing down of the housing, and empty the septic tanks and take care of plumbing and other issues.
 They may be simple trailers with dormitory-style rooms, but they’re typically very clean and comfortable and, most of all, they’re free for the workers.